-Bump stock maker shutting down business
+Largest maker of bump stocks will stop accepting orders

-A message posted on the website of Texas-based Slide Fire says the company will stop taking orders at midnight on May 20.
+The announcement comes about a month after President Donald Trump said his administration would “ban” bump stocks, which he said “turn legal weapons into illegal machines.”

-A bump stock fits over the stock and grip of a semi-automatic rifle, allowing the weapon to fire continuously.
+The devices became a focal point of the national gun control debate when they were used in October when a man carried out the deadliest mass shooting in modern U.S. history.

-Bump stocks were found among the weapons used by Stephen Paddock as he shot from his 32nd-floor hotel room on Oct.
-1, killing 58 people at a concert and wounding hundreds.
+About a dozen bump stocks were found among the weapons used by Stephen Paddock when he unleashed a hail of bullets from his high-rise Las Vegas hotel suite, killing 58 people and leaving more than 800 others injured.

 Most Read Business Stories